chef/chef-web-docs/chef_master/source/backend_failure_recovery.rst

 This document contains the recommended actions for responding to failures in your Chef Backend cluster.

-.. note:: If you have concerns about applying the Backend recovery process to your cluster, please consult with Support before taking the steps outlined in this guide.
+.. note:: If you have concerns about applying the Chef Backend recovery process to your cluster, please consult with Support before taking the steps outlined in this guide.

 Assumptions
 =====================================================